TITLE 86: REVENUE

 iv) food, drugs and medical appliances service sales;

-B) receipts from sales of tangible personal property for purposes of resale in any form as tangible personal property (see Subparts B and N of this Part);
+B) receipts from sales of tangible personal property for purposes of resale in any form as tangible personal property (see Subparts B and N);

-C) receipts from sales which are within the protection of the Commerce Clause of the Constitution of the United States (see Subpart F of this Part);
+C) receipts from sales that are within the protection of the Commerce Clause of the Constitution of the United States (see Section 130.605);

 F) State motor fuel taxes collected;

-H) receipts from sales of any kind to any corporation, society, association, foundation or institution organized and operated exclusively for charitable, religious or educational purposes or any not-for-profit corporation, society, association, foundation, institution or organization which has no compensated officers or employees and which is organized and operated primarily for the recreation of persons 55 years of age and older (see Section 130.2005 of this Part);
+H) receipts from sales of any kind to any corporation, society, association, foundation or institution organized and operated exclusively for charitable, religious or educational purposes or any not-for-profit corporation, society, association, foundation, institution or organization that has no compensated officers or employees and that is organized and operated primarily for the recreation of persons 55 years of age and older (see Section 130.2005);

-I) receipts from sales of any kind to a governmental body (see Section 130.2080 of this Part);
+I) receipts from sales of any kind to a governmental body (see Section 130.2080);

 J) receipts from nontaxable sales of service;

-K) any other deduction allowed by law, such as receipts from isolated or occasional sales (see Subpart A of this Part); Federal taxes that are imposed at the level of the retail sale, but not Federal excise taxes on manufacturers, etc. (see Section 130.445 of this Part), etc.;
+K) any other deduction allowed by law, such as receipts from isolated or occasional sales (see Section 130.110); federal taxes that are imposed at the level of the retail sale, but not federal excise taxes on manufacturers, etc. (see Section 130.445); and

 L) total of all deductions allowed by law.

-3) Total Receipts which are obtained by subtracting deductions from total receipts.
+3) Total receipts that are obtained by subtracting deductions from total receipts.

 4) The Amount of Tax Due

-A) An allowance to reimburse the taxpayer for the expenses incurred in keeping records, preparing and filing returns, remitting the tax and supplying data to the Department on request.
-The minimum discount, over the entire period of any given calendar year, for any single taxpayer (if the taxpayer incurs that much tax liability) shall be $5.00 for such calendar year.
-This allowance is available when the tax is remitted with a return that is filed when due under the Act, but is not available in any case in which the tax is paid late (with or without a return, and whether formally assessed by the Department or not); in the case of retailers who report and pay the tax on a transaction by transaction basis, such discount shall be taken with each such tax remittance instead of when such retailer files his periodic return;
+A) An allowance is available to reimburse the taxpayer for the expenses incurred in keeping records, preparing and filing returns, remitting the tax and supplying data to the Department on request.
+The minimum discount, over the entire period of any given calendar year, for any single taxpayer (if the taxpayer incurs that much tax liability) shall be $5.00 for that calendar year.
+This allowance is available when the tax is remitted with a return that is filed when due under the Act, but is not available in any case in which the tax is paid late (with or without a return, and whether or not formally assessed by the Department); in the case of retailers who report and pay the tax on a transaction by transaction basis, the discount shall be taken with each tax remittance instead of when the retailer files its periodic return.
+Retailers required to file returns electronically pursuant to the Act who fail to file their returns electronically may not take the discount allowed to reimburse retailers for the expenses incurred in keeping records, preparing and filing returns, remitting the tax and supplying data to the Department on request.

 i) The return should also show the amount of penalty (if any) that is due, the total of the tax and penalty due, and such other reasonable information as the Department may require.

-ii) If a total amount of less than $1 is payable, refundable or creditable, such amount shall be disregarded if it is less than 50 cents and shall be increased to $1 if it is 50 cents or more.
-Any amount which is required to be shown or reported on any return or other document under this Act shall, if such amount is not a whole-dollar amount, be increased to the nearest whole-dollar amount in any case where the fractional part of a dollar is 50 cents or more, and decreased to the nearest whole-dollar amount where the fractional part of a dollar is less than 50 cents (Section 3 of the Act).
+ii) If a total amount of less than $1 is payable, refundable or creditable, the amount shall be disregarded if it is less than 50 cents and shall be increased to $1 if it is 50 cents or more.
+Any amount that is required to be shown or reported on any return or other document under the Act shall, if the amount is not a whole-dollar amount, be increased to the nearest whole-dollar amount in any case in which the fractional part of a dollar is 50 cents or more, and decreased to the nearest whole-dollar amount when the fractional part of a dollar is less than 50 cents (Section 3 of the Act).

-The address of the principal place of business from which he engages in the business of selling tangible personal property at retail in this state;
+• The address of the principal place of business from which the seller engages in the business of selling tangible personal property at retail in this State;

-The total amount of taxable receipts received by him during the preceding calendar month from sales of tangible personal property by him during such preceding calendar month, including receipts from charge and the sales, but less all deductions allowed by law;
+• The total amount of taxable receipts received by the seller during the preceding calendar month or quarter from sales of tangible personal property by the seller during the preceding calendar month or quarter, including receipts from charge and time sales, but less all deductions allowed by law;

-The amount of credit provided in Section 2d of this Act;
+• The amount of credit provided in Section 2d of the Act;